"Doctor," Wyn said as she watched him step back from the console

 "You don't have a home," a disembodied voice told him.

-now, and the people I care about.
-I've done more than enough to pass your
+to it now.
+I’ve done more than enough to pass your damn tests.
+I

 "Demand?"